Japanese, South Korean defense chiefs eye first talks since last year, with GSOMIA pact high on agenda | The Japan Times

 If realized, the meeting between Defense Minister Taro Kono and his South Korean counterpart, Jeong Kyeong-doo, will come ahead of the expiration of a military intelligence-sharing pact between Tokyo and Seoul on Nov.
 22.

-Kono is expected to demand that South Korea retract its decision not to renew the General Security of Military Information Agreement, or GSOMIA, during the bilateral meeting, according to the source at the Defense Ministry in Tokyo.
+Kono is expected to demand that South Korea retract its decision not to renew the General Security of Military Information Agreement (GSOMIA) during the bilateral meeting, according to the source at the Defense Ministry in Tokyo.

 If the meeting, on the sidelines of the annual ASEAN Defense Ministers’ Meeting-Plus (ADMM-Plus), takes place, it will be the first between defense ministers of the two countries since October last year.
 Kono is scheduled to visit Thailand from Saturday through Monday.